 As scuba divers, we all have a duty to protect the ocean that we use as a food source and a place of leisure.
 Humans are the greatest single factor in the degradation of ocean water quality and fish stocks.
-If we ignore this important fact, there can be possible negative consequences for a resource that needs to be managed properly.
+If we ignore this important fact, there will be possible negative consequences for a resource that needs to be managed properly.

 The ocean is an amazing and mysterious part of our world.
 We are only just discovering much of its wonders and learning how it affects the planet as a whole.
 There is so much more to explore, discover, and record.
 New marine animal species are still being found as part of a growing movement of study, appreciation, and protection.